VuVoTruong/design_pattern/patterns/adapter.md

 ## Solution
 We simply wrap the **adaptee** with our new **adapter** class.
 This class implements an interface that the invoker understands, although all the work is performed by the adapted object.

+## When To Use
+- When we are working with two incompatible systems or class or interface, the adapter pattern can be very powerful to use.
+It makes the code simpler, consistent, and easy to reason about.
+- Whenever we have several objects or methods doing something but have different implementations or different syntaxes, an adapter pattern can be definitely a good option

 ## Example
 Let's think of a class that takes two open files (a reader and a writer) and encrypts a file.